It is with a huge amount of honour, thrill and excitement that I have finally interviewed someone I have always wanted to interview.

 The occasion is the launch of a new, amazing album called D.O.C. and a world tour that will bring Zucchero across the globe for 70 live shows.

-The irony is that to meet a fellow citizen, I’ve had to pass through the UK.
+The irony is that, just like what happened with Andrea Bocelli, to be able to interview a fellow Italian, I’ve had to pass through the UK.

 Ancient Romans got it all completely wrong.